veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-pie-chart.md

 ## Usage
 A pie chart is widely used in the business world and mass media.
-Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
+Consider a health centre scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
 The chart should indicate the overall hospital and should be divided into different sections which represent the wards of the hospital.
-This can be achieved using a pie chart where a complete pie represents the hospital and divided sliced of the pie chart represent the wards of the hospital.
+This can be achieved using a pie chart where a complete pie represents the hospital and slices of the pie chart represent the wards of the hospital.
 Some of the other popular use cases of a pie chart are:
--   Pharmaceutical Industries (indicating the different section of drugs)
+-   Pharmaceutical Industries (indicating the different types of drugs)
--   Industries (for providing information on different products and services )
+-   Industries (for providing information on different products and services)
 -   Government offices (like revenue department)
--   Retails (for different types of product they provide)
+-   Retail (for different types of products they provide)

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the pie chart from Ng Charts category.
+2. Drag and drop the pie chart from the Ng Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the following in the component class :
+3. Switch to the **Ts** file of the page and then declare the variable and provide values for the following in the component class:
     * A dataset array (contains y-axis values and labels of the legend).
 For example,
         ```typescript
         public pieChartData: Array<any> = [